5 Things You Need to Know About NTI

 Remember back in March when we could hug each other and we weren’t scared of the grocery store?
 I do!!!
 And I miss pre-COVID times with a passion!
 Call it naivete, but I really thought this would be over within a few short months.
 Yet, here we are, living in our Zoom grids and wishing we could dunk our hands in buckets of lotion (all the hand washing!).

 Since we had to cancel all of our spring and fall events, and most of our regular programming, your IWRBR friends had to get creative with how to connect with our tribe.
 So, once a week, visit our website, sit down with your pumpkin spice beverage, and read about all the cool things.
-Ashley and I will be regular contributors (laughing emoji), but we are also going to kick things up with guest bloggers who have awesome insights, knowledge, and experience to share with you, our amazing supporters!
+Ashley and I will be regular contributors, but we're also going to kick things up with guest bloggers who have awesome insights, knowledge, and experience to share with you, our amazing supporters!

 IWRBR started an NTI support center for our students and families back in September because the whole process is different, overwhelming, and just plain hard.
 What I’ve discovered is that every teacher, and every school, is doing something different.
 And that is okay, because we are all just trying to make the best of it.
 However, here are five tips to make your NTI experience go smoother, with less tears and colorful language (no judgement, it happens to the best of us).

 Because everything is on the computer, it is so easy to let it dictate when and how we go about our day.
 This is especially true when we have to be online to complete our own work and children are doing all their learning in Google Classroom.
 Schedules give us structure and a sense of control.
 After spending a few days of constantly putting out little fires at NTI Day Camp, it was clear that our students and staff desperately needed a structured outline of how to navigate the day, engage in online lessons, and complete assignm